sgrassie/sgrassie.github.io/_posts/2012/2012-08-27-why-do-i-procrastinate.md

 ---
+layout: post
 title: Why do I procrastinate?
+tags: ['cathartic','random','self pity','Uncategorized']
+hidden: False
 published: 27/08/2012
-layout: post
-categories: cathartic,random,self pity,Uncategorized
+ispublished: True
 ---
 <blockquote>Never put off until tomorrow what you can do the day after tomorrow. - Mark Twain</blockquote>
 Procrastination is defined as: <em>The action of delaying or postponing something.</em>  It is something with which I am unfortunately very familiar with.
 I have suffered from it, or been guilty of it, for as long as I can remember.